Trepan-Debuggers/rb-trepanning/processor/command/help/command.md

 1. The leading token is first looked up in the macro table.
 If it is in the table, the expansion is replaces the current command and possibly other commands pushed onto a command queue.
-See the "help macros" for help on how to define macros, and `info macro` for current macro definitions.
+See `help macros` for help on how to define macros, and `info macro` for current macro definitions.